-- d. engage in resource-intensive activities unrelated to college functions, e.g., multi-user dungeon ("MUD") activities, online gaming, IRCing, accessing Adult Chat sites, or extended use of online audio and/or video programs and chat sessions not related to academic pursuits. - 6.
-Users shall conduct all communications in an ethical way and comply with the Internet and computing standards of etiquette. - F. Priorities for Computer Lab Usage - In college libraries and general-access computer labs, or in any other environment in which users must share computing resources, priority shall be given to users engaged in activities directly related to the college's mission, e.g., completing course assignments or engaging in research. - 2.
-Each departmental area that maintains computer labs may adopt policies to regulate the use of online chatting or instant messaging, gaming, or recreational use. - 3.
-Printer use is restricted to academic or departmental purposes only. - G. Pornography
+- 4. Users shall comply with this code as well as the regulations and policies of newsgroups, lists, and other public forums through which they disseminate messages. - 5.
+Users shall not - a. initiate or propagate electronic chain letters - b. engage in spamming or other indiscriminate mass mailings to newsgroups, mailing lists, or individuals - c. forge communications to make them appear to originate from another person, e.g., spoofing or phishing; or - d. engage in resource-intensive activities unrelated to college functions, e.g., multi-user dungeon ("MUD") activities, online gaming, IRCing, accessing Adult Chat sites, or extended use of online audio and/or video programs and chat sessions not related to academic pursuits. - 6.
+Users shall conduct all communications in an ethical way and comply with the Internet and computing standards of etiquette.

+F. Priorities for Computer Lab Usage

+- In college libraries and general-access computer labs, or in any other environment in which users must share computing resources, priority shall be given to users engaged in activities directly related to the college's mission, e.g., completing course assignments or engaging in research. - Each departmental area that maintains computer labs may adopt policies to regulate the use of online chatting or instant messaging, gaming, or recreational use. - 3.
+Printer use is restricted to academic or departmental purposes only.

+G. Pornography